hpmmadushanka/MI_DAS/README.md

-Technologies used in - Machine Learning, Image Processing, Neural Networks
+Technologies used in - YOLOv3, YOLACT, Segmentation, Deep SORT, Kalman Filter and Smoother

 # FYP (Final Year Projet)

-This is a Driver Assistance System you can use in your Vehicle with a mono dash camera.
+This is a Driver Assistance System which can be used to predict the vehicles' trajectories.
+This system warns the driver if there is a danger ahead.